-Dental Implants – Rocky Hill, CT
+Dental Implants Rocky Hill

-Turn Back the Clock
+Turn Back the Clock on Tooth Loss

 Replacing missing teeth has been a key aspect of dentistry for centuries, but modern advances in the field now allow patients to enjoy dental prosthetics that are more stable and lifelike than ever before.
 Dental implants are a significant improvement over traditional methods of filling the gaps in your grin, and Dr. Karpman is eager to use them to rebuild your smile.
-Schedule a consultation with us today to find out if implants would be right for you!
+Schedule a consultation with us today to find out if dental implants in Rocky Hill would be right for you!

 Why Choose Dental Essentials of Rocky Hill for Dental Implants?

-• Transparent, Honest Dentist
+• Transparent, Honest Dentist Who Cares About Patients’ Input

-• Partnered with a Skilled Oral Surgeon
+• Partnered with a Skilled Oral Surgeon in the Area

-• Beautifully Crafted Restorations
+• Beautifully Crafted Restorations That Look Natural

-What is a Dental Implant?
+What Is a Dental Implant?

 A dental implant is actually a prosthetic tooth root made of titanium.
 It is placed into the jawbone right where a tooth used to be, and there, it will bond with the surrounding bone.
 After this process is finished, the implant can be attached to a crown, bridge, or denture, providing much-needed support so the restoration can be trusted to stay secure.